 This is where Owen Paterson went wrong by securing benefits for two companies that he was paid as a consultant for.

 “This is an egregious case of paid advocacy,” reads the report that brought the scandal to light.

 Paterson “repeatedly failed to perceive his conflict of interest and used his privileged position as a Member of Parliament to secure benefits for two companies for whom he was a paid consultant… He has brought the House into disrepute.”

 Some MPs hold consulting roles that link to their previous or current work in government.
 There is no suggestion that they have broken the rules, and have declared their income in the register of MP financial interests.

-Conservative MP John Hayes, who previously served as the energy minister to David Cameron, received at least £150,000 over three years from an oil and gas firm, openDemocracy recently revealed.
+Conservative MP John Hayes, who previously served as the energy minister to David Cameron, received at least £150,000 over three years from an oil and gas firm, openDemocracy revealed.